ufotone/DJV_Japanese/README.md

 (DJV directory)/etc/Text/

-I want ask professional users to try the translation,and feedback.
+I want ask professional users to try this and feedback.
+Thank you!